Skip to main content

 The Economics of the B2B Fish Market

-Every Sunday morning, the Hamburger Fischmarkt demonstrates the brutal economics of commoditization.
+Every Sunday morning, the Hamburger Fischmarkt demonstrates the rigorous economics of commoditization.
 Hundreds of merchants stand shoulder-to-shoulder, selling virtually identical products.
 Because the product is undifferentiated, the only accessible competitive advantage is volume: who can yell the loudest, throw the largest fish, and offer the most aggressive bulk discount.
 It is an environment of maximum noise, high friction, and razor-thin margins.

 If you observe the digital consulting ecosystem in Hamburg — and broadly across the DACH (Germany, Austria, Switzerland) Enterprise B2B sector in 2026 — you will witness the exact same mechanics, merely digitized.